benresonance-star/Task-Checker/specification.md

 ### 6. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
 It allows real-time adjustment of core brand colors (Blue, Green, Red, Yellow) and UI geometry (Corner radii for cards, buttons, and containers).
+- **Style Snapshots (Theme Library)**: Admins can capture the current brand styling and save it as a named snapshot (e.g., "Happy Mode").
+These presets are stored globally and can be applied with a single click, allowing for instant "Hot-Swapping" of the entire application's visual identity.
 - **Smooth Interaction Engine**: Utilizes hardware-accelerated `translate3d` and `requestAnimationFrame` for buttery-smooth window movement.
 Transitions are dynamically disabled during active dragging to eliminate "input lag."
 - **Dynamic Theme Engine**: Uses CSS Variables (`--brand-blue`, `--radius-card`, etc.) to apply style changes instantly across the entire application without page reloads.
 - **Global Style Persistence**: Theme settings are stored in Firestore (`settings/theme`) and synchronized in real-time across all team members' sessions.
 Every teammate sees the new brand colors the moment the admin saves a change.